fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_vip.html.markdown

 * `type` - Configure a static NAT, load balance, server load balance, DNS translation, or FQDN VIP.
 * `dns_mapping_ttl` - DNS mapping TTL (Set to zero to use TTL in DNS response, default = 0).
 * `ldb_method` - Method used to distribute sessions to real servers.
 * `src_filter` - Source address filter.
 Each address must be either an IP/subnet (x.x.x.x/n) or a range (x.x.x.x-y.y.y.y).
 Separate addresses with spaces.
+The structure of `src_filter` block is documented below.
 * `service` - Service name.
+The structure of `service` block is documented below.
 * `extip` - IP address or address range on the external interface that you want to map to an address or address range on the destination network.
 * `extaddr` - External FQDN address name.
+The structure of `extaddr` block is documented below.
 * `mappedip` - IP address or address range on the destination network to which the external IP address is mapped.
+The structure of `mappedip` block is documented below.
 * `mapped_addr` - Mapped FQDN address name.
 * `extintf` - Interface connected to the source network that receives the packets that will be forwarded to the destination network.
 * `arp_reply` - Enable to respond to ARP requests for this virtual IP address.
 Enabled by default.